-In an effort to minimize its environmental impacts, conserve natural resources and reduce the amount of waste, Omsk Carbon Group extensively supports "green office" principles.
+In a bid to minimize its environmental impacts, ensure maximum protection for natural resources and reduce the amount of waste, Omsk Carbon Group extensively supports "green office" principles.

 The project's essence is meeting voluntary commitments to improve the environment of office premises.
 Participating in the project means reduced office maintenance costs, a real contribution to lower energy consumption and decreased GHG emissions.